Tech-Department-ADB/Website/README.md

 Big change

-1.small change haha add a line and some picuture.NOTE: I forget to change the filename that i upload
+1. small change haha add a line and some picuture.NOTE: I forget to change the filename that i upload

-2.
+2. Good job.
+But next time just edit the file instead of uploading a new file - CW

 3.